hyunchel/mochart/README.md

 Generally, a rank contains title, aritst, and album in string format as seen above.

-> If incorrect time is given to any function, it could return either an empty array, or ranks of the closest date.

-> If no datetime object is provided as an argument, the current time will be used in query.

-> Not all providers support the these functions.
+*Not all providers support the these functions.*

 #### realtime
 Return the most current ranks at the time of query.